A Sample Restaurant Comment Card

 A Final Word

 Comment cards should be printed on good quality paper and feature your restaurant logo, physical address, and your mailing address if it's different.
-You can offer prizes or gift certificates as incentive to further increase customer feedback.
+You can offer prizes or gift certificates as an incentive to further increase customer feedback.
 This is also a good way to increase your mailing list for other promotional activities.

 If you've put off collecting customer feedback, it's time to get started.
 You might find areas that need fixing, but you'll also find out what's working really well.
 Be sure to take time to celebrate those successes with your staff and to tell them thank you!